 Who doesn’t love a good portion of chip shop chips doused in salt and vinegar?
 Sometimes nothing else will do!
 If you’re lucky, you will live close to a place that serves vegan-friendly veggie burgers, vegan pies, spring rolls, mushy peas and curry sauce to accompany your chips.
 These are often bought in, so your server should have access to the packaging to tell you whether or not they are vegan-friendly.

-If you’re very lucky, you will live near one of the many vegan ‘fish’ and chip restaurants that are springing you, serving up gems like fish alternatives made from tofu.
+If you’re very lucky, you will live near one of the many vegan ‘fish’ and chip restaurants that are springing up, serving up gems like fish alternatives made from tofu.
 If you’re not so lucky, your local chippy will fry the chips in beef dripping (popular with more traditional style chip shops) or the same oil as meat products, which means even chips will be off the menu!
-So be sure to find out more about their cooking methods before ordering.
+Be sure to find out more about their cooking methods before ordering.

 It can be slightly more difficult to order from an Italian restaurant when dining out.
 There will often be an array of creamy dishes or plates packed with cheese on the menu.
 However, businesses are becoming much better at catering for vegans, so you won’t have to forgo this flavour packed cuisine if you know where to look and what to look for.

-Most dried pasta is suitable vegans by default, due to being made from just durum wheat.
+Most dried pasta is suitable vegans by default, due to being made from durum wheat alone.
 You will need to be careful when it comes to fresh pasta though, as this is often made with eggs – ask your server or the chef to be sure.
-If you are in the mood for a steaming bowl of comforting pasta, look for tomato-based sauces like Arrabbiata and ask for it to be made with olive oil rather than butter and check that the sauce doesn’t include anchovies.
+If you are in the mood for a steaming bowl of comforting pasta, look for tomato-based sauces like Arrabbiata, ask for it to be made with olive oil rather than butter and check that the sauce doesn’t include anchovies.
 Bulk up your dish with extra veggies like mushrooms and courgettes for a satisfying dinner.

 We couldn’t talk about Italian food without mentioning the crowd-pleaser that is pizza!
 You may think pizza is synonymous with dairy-based cheese, but vegan cheese pizza is quickly becoming widely available, particularly in chain restaurants.
 Isn’t it great to live in a time where vegan pizza is so easy to find!